Nilsber/CookieProfileCreator/README.md

   "roblox_game_ids.json" (if you had saved a game before) "roblox_profiles.json" (if you had saved an account before)

+Alternatively, you can just download the DoItForMe.rar file and put the folder in it anywhere!
+So simple.

 Because there are no buttons to rename or remove accounts/games, follow these instructions on how to do it manually:

 1. Open a `.json` file